 - Before school touch-typing courses

 - Handwriting advice

 - Lunchtime workshops on: study skills, revision, exam techniques, time management and organisation

 - Individual mentoring sessions to support boys with their additional educational need

-At Hampton we have experience in assisting pupils with a range of aditional needs including: specific learning difficulty (SpLD), dyslexia, dyspraxia / developmental co-ordination disorder (DCD), Asperger syndrome, autism or pervasive developmental disorder, anxiety disorder, attention deficit hyperactivity disorder (ADHD/ADD) and visual, hearing or physical impairments.
+At Hampton we have experience in assisting pupils with a range of additional needs including: specific learning difficulty (SpLD), dyslexia, dyspraxia / developmental co-ordination disorder (DCD), Asperger Syndrome, autism or pervasive developmental disorder, anxiety disorder, attention deficit hyperactivity disorder (ADHD/ADD) and visual, hearing or physical impairments.